Road trip, people!

 She began her script while Mary Hartman was in production, and resumed writing after going into seclusion when the series was cancelled.
 She decided that Just Me and You should be her next project despite the fact that her original script was nothing more than 300 pages of conversation.
-The writing was cathartic and she found that while the character Jane, whom Lasser played in the tele-film, started off very flighty, the actress found that when she calmed down, the character also also took a chill pill.
+The writing was cathartic for Louise who noted that the character Jane started off very flighty, but as the actress calmed down, the character also took a chill pill (Lousie played Jane in the movie as well).
 She gave the original script to an executive producer at NBC named Deanne Barkley, and she encourage Louise to work on it.
 Critics found that final product to be "warm," "enchanting," and most importantly, "funny."

 Just Me and You was the 1st of what was to be a three picture deal with NBC.
 However, this remains the only produced script that is solely Louise's (in 1966 she co-wrote What's Up, Tiger Lily).
 That seems really sad to me.
 This film was obviously a labor of love, and I would have liked to have seen more scripts by this charming and lovable actress.
 Just Me and You did enjoy a VHS release.